Excel-DNA/IntelliSense/README.md

 Excel-DNA - see http://excel-dna.net - is an independent project to integrate .NET with Excel.
 With Excel-DNA you can make native (.xll) add-ins for Excel using C#, Visual Basic.NET or F#, providing high-performance user-defined functions (UDFs), custom ribbon interfaces and more.

-This project adds in-sheet IntelliSense for Excel UDFs as part of an Excel-DNA add-in.
+This project adds in-sheet IntelliSense for Excel UDFs, either through an independently deployed add-in or as part of an Excel-DNA add-in.

 Overview
 --------